trmquangbiz/frame-project/fastlane/README.md

 ```

 For developer to upload testflight.
-Developer need to provide iCloud email and password and must have role in the App Store Connect team so they can upload beta build to Testflight
+Developer need to provide iCloud email and password and must have role in the App Store Connect team so they can upload beta build to Testflight.

 ### ios testflight_beta_jenkin